smartnic/sigcomm21_artifact/README.md

 ##### Result for reference
-For window [0,3], K2 reduces 16 instructions to 14.
+For window [0,3], in our run, K2 reduces 16 instructions to 14.

 ```
 ...